PhilippHeuer/gradle-projectconfiguration/README.md

 ## Usage

-There are a few parameters that are required for in project configurations:
+You can configure your project with a few simple parameters:

 Example: